NewPagodi/wxSTCmee/doc/doc.md

 - set the "SetCaretLineVisible" key to true.
 - to match the color that notepad++ uses, set the "SetCaretLineBackground" to rgb(232,232,255)

-#### Removing indicators
+#### Fixing a few more things:

 By now the wxStyledTextCtrl is closely resembles the notepad++ window.
+Lets look at a comparison:

+![Squigles](https://github.com/NewPagodi/wxSTCmee/blob/master/doc/comp2.png "A second comparison")

 One of the remaining differences is that some of the lines in the wxStyledTextCtrl such as lines 11 and 15 have an blue squigle under them.
 This is an example of a style byte indicator.
 They can be used by wxStyledTextCtrl to indicate syntax errors or other things about the code that should be brought to the user's attention.
 But here it's just annoying.
 We can turn it off as follows:

-![Squigles](https://github.com/NewPagodi/wxSTCmee/blob/master/doc/comp2.png "A second comparison")

 - return the the lexer group.
 - open the "SetLexer" subgroup.
 This subgroup only appears once a lexer has been selected and the options in this subgroup vary from lexer to lexer.
 - when the cpp lexer is selected, the option that causes that blue squigle is "lexer.cpp.track.preprocessor".
 Set that property to false.
 You may have to toggle it a few times to make it go away.

+Another difference is that notepad++ has 2 extra pixels spacing for each line than wxStyledTextCtrl has by default.
+To add these, we do the following:

+- open the "White space" group
+- set the "SetExtraAscent" key to have value 1
+- set the "SetExtraDescent" key to also have value 1

 #### Using the bookmark margin

 Next I want to give an example of how notepad++ uses its bookmark margin.
 When the user clicks the bookmark margin it adds a shiny blue circle like so: